Operator Scope of Action:

 Operator First Added:

 The find() operator returns List-type data of the $Path of all items matching query.
+Note that find does not de-duplicate its matches so any aliases in scope with be matched: to avoid the latter see section 'Filtering out aliases' below.

 Conceptually find() is intended for where no item or group designator exists for use inline in action code.
 In most cases an agent is the likely and better alternative, noting that agents can also use the results of other agents. find() can also be thought of as a short way of writing: